WebOzy/Drupal-QA-Checklist/README.md

     - Drupal static site analysis platform that generates reports with actionable best practice recommendations.
     - PROJECT LINK
 - Performance and scalability checklist
-    - Drupal static site analysis platform that generates reports with actionable best practice recommendations.
+    - A checklist of some performance and scalability best practices.
     - PROJECT LINK

 ## Backups